Skip to content

 Assigned write access to specific IT Service✔️✔️✔️

-Create IT Service✔️
+Create IT Services✔️

 Collaboration groups enable shared access to content among group members, allowing quick sharing of dashboards, tables, and other resources.
 Permissions within collaboration groups align with the settings on individual content items, with no additional permissions assigned specifically to the group.